 Local telephone and data revenue for the periods presented, as well as other revenue, is generated by our GT&T and Choice subsidiaries.
 For GT&T, installation fees do not represent a separate unit of accounting under EITF00-21.
 Accordingly, our policy is to defer those fees and recognize them ratably over the estimated customer relationship period in accordance with SAB 104.
 To date, those fees have been immaterial to both GT&T's and our consolidated financial position and results of operations for all periods presented.
 For Choice, we recognize revenue from subscriptions to Choice's data, television and other services monthly, as the services are provided.
-Installation fees charged by Choice Communications to customers subscribing to cable and Internet services have also historically been immaterial to both Choice's associated with the installation of cabling and related equipment at the customer location required for that customer to receive Choice's monthly service offerings.
+Installation fees charged by Choice Communications to customers subscribing to cable and Internet services have also historically been immaterial to both Choice's and our consolidated financial position and results of operations.
+The installation fee is intended to recover a portion of the costs associated with the installation of cabling and related equipment at the customer location required for that customer to receive Choice's monthly service offerings.
 We determined that the activation fees represent a separate unit of accounting under EITF 00-21.
 As such, our policy is to recognize these fees as revenue when the services are performed.